 David M. Higdon

-Dr. Higdon is a member of the Statistical Sciences Group at the Los Alamos National Laboratory.
-He is an internationally recognized expert in Bayesian statistical modeling of environmental and physical systems.
-He has also led numerous programmatic efforts at LANL in the quantification of margins and uncertainties and uncertainty quantification.
-His recent research has focused on simulation-aided inference in which physical observations are combined with computer simulation models for prediction and inference.
-His research interests include space-time modeling; inverse problems in physics, hydrology, and tomography; inference based on the combining of deterministic and stochastic models; multiscale models; parallel processing in posterior exploration; statistical modeling in physical, environmental, and biological sciences; and Monte Carlo and simulation-based methods.
-He received a B.A. and M.A. in Mathematics from University of California, San Diego and a Ph.D. in Statistics from University of Washington.
+Dr. Higdon is a professor in the Social Decision Analytics Laboratory at Virginia Tech University.
+Previously, he spent 10 years as a scientist or group leader of the Statistical Sciences Group at Los Alamos National Laboratory.
+He is an expert in Bayesian statistical modeling of environmental and physical systems, combining physical observations with computer simulation models for prediction and inference.
+His research interests include space-time modeling; inverse problems in hydrology and imaging; statistical modeling in ecology, environmental science, and biology; multiscale models; parallel processing in posterior exploration; statistical computing; and Monte Carlo and simulation based methods.
+Dr. Higdon has served on several advisory groups concerned with statistical modeling and uncertainty quantification and co-chaired the NRC Committee on Mathematical Foundations of Validation, Verification, and Uncertainty Quantification.
+He is a fellow of the American Statistical Association.
+Dr. Higdon holds a B.A. and M.A. in mathematics from the University of California, San Diego, and a Ph.D. in statistics from the University of Washington.

 Robert E. Kass